wp-plugins/wp-lister-for-ebay/readme.txt

 = Any plans for WP-Lister for Amazon? =

-Already working on it.
-Expect it soon.
+Working on it.
+Contact us if you want to become a beta tester.

 == Screenshots ==